I’m a seasoned military spouse looking to help independent women so that they can flourish while navigating the military community.

 You’re a new military spouse, recently graduated and married to your high school/ college sweetheart.
 You’re in a new town without your friends or family.
-You’ve left your job that you loved (or at least liked) and now you’re struggling to find a job, any job, that will help you provide for your family that also works with your husband’s schedule.
+You’ve left your job that you loved (or at least liked) and now you’re struggling to find a job, any job, that’ll help you provide for your family that also works with your husband’s schedule.
 Your best friend (let’s face it, your only friend) is your husband and he is working ridiculous hours.
 At best, he’s working 12 hour days, at worst you haven’t seen him since June.
-You are in desperate need of some semblance of normalcy or even a friend.
+You’re in desperate need of some semblance of normalcy or even a friend.
 But how do you find one of those?
 Do you have to figure out what you even like in a friend?
 What about what you like in you?

 I get it.
 Oh man, do I get it.
 This was my life story 10 years ago.
 And thanks to the military life cycle, sometimes it still is my life.

-Every week you will find posts related to how I’ve managed to survive military life.
+Every week you’ll find posts related to how I’ve managed to survive military life.
 This will NOT be a spouse’s handbook.
 These are my thoughts and opinions on everything I encounter.
 From dressing for a military ball to joining the FRG to befriending non-milspouses.
 But most of all, about being a person completely formed and well-rounded, independent from the military while carrying the knowledge that I have a Dependent ID.